 The Society for Experimental Finance, the University of Utah Laboratory for Experimental Economics and Finance, and the David Eccles School of Business...

-...Invite you to a day and a half conference in experimental finance that will take place in beautiful Salt Lake City.
-You are invited to submit papers in any topic of financial economics that employ experimental methods.
+...Invite you to a day and a half conference in experimental finance in beautiful Salt Lake City.
+The event will take place in the Bill and Pat Child Family Community Hall on the 7th floor of the Spencer Fox Eccles Business Building (SFEBB).
 The SEF conference immediately precedes the Utah Winter Finance Conference (UWFC) that takes place Feb 6-8 45 min up the hill at Snowbird Ski Resort.

 September 22: Deadline for paper submissions

 Samuel M. Hartzmark studies asset pricing and behavioral finance.
 His research has appeared in the Journal of Finance, Review of Financial Studies, the Journal of Financial Economics, the Quarterly Journal of Finance, and the Review of Asset Pricing Studies.
 He has received a number of awards including the 2016 AQR Insight Award, the 2019 Research Affiliates Best Paper Award, the 2019 Moskowitz Prize, the 2018 BNP Paribas Best Paper Award, the 2017 Charles Brandes Prize, Best Paper in the Review of Asset Pricing Studies 2016, 2nd prize Fama-DFA award for best paper in asset pricing research in the Journal of Financial Economics 2015, the Hillcrest Behavioral Finance Award in 2015 and 2018, the UBS Global Asset Management Award, the Michael J. Barclay young scholar award and he was a finalist for the 2014 AQR Insight award.
 His work has been covered by a variety of media outlets including CNBC, Forbes, the Wall Street Journal, and Bloomberg among others.